Chris Owen (actor): Life and career

-Along with his appearances in the American Pie and National Lampoon film franchises, Owen has appeared in TV shows like 7th Heaven, Monk, and The Mentalist.
+Along with his appearances in the American Pie and National Lampoon franchises, Owen has appeared in TV shows like 7th Heaven, Monk and The Mentalist.

 In 2014, a New York Daily News article reported Owen was working as a waiter at a sushi restaurant in Santa Monica, California.
 In the article, Owen says that "life doesn’t always go the way you planned.
 I love acting and this job lets me stay in the fight."
-Since that article was published, Owen has appeared in several films including a supporting role in The Last Sharknado: It's About Time as well as a guest spot on Criminal Minds.
+Since that article was published, Owen has appeared in several films, including a supporting role in The Last Sharknado: It's About Time, as well as a guest spot on Criminal Minds.